This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 Chapter 4123. of the Revised Code.
 (C) Place and manner of filing

 applications for benefits.
-Any first report of injury shall be accepted for
+Any first report of injury will be accepted for

 filing in any office of the bureau, MCO, or industrial commission during